-- 1. Daily average case rates in excess of 20 per 100,000 residents over the previous 14 days for a specific court location and jury selection area will automatically prompt the presiding judge, the area court administrator, and the clerk of court at that location to evaluate whether further restrictions are necessary to permit criminal jury trials to proceed.
+- 1. A daily average case rate over 20 per 100,000 residents over the previous 14 days or a cumulative case rate of 150 reported cases per 100,000 residents in the previous 7 days for a specific court location and jury selection area will automatically prompt the presiding judge, the area court administrator, and the clerk of court at that location to evaluate whether further restrictions are necessary to permit criminal jury trials to proceed.
 If necessary, further orders will issue. - The presiding judge may consider factors such as vaccination rates, hospitalizations rates, testing rates, availability of hospital beds, upward or downward trending case numbers, and any other objective and identifiable factor to determine whether restrictions are necessary to permit ongoing criminal jury trials. - 3.
 The presiding judge will consider imposing any limitation that will effectively mitigate risk of COVID-19 transmission while maintaining the requirement that criminal jury trials be public hearings of record in compliance with substantive and procedural due process rights of the parties, including but not limited to: - a.
-Ordering public participation by audio or video broadcast; - b.
-Limitations on the number of trials permitted at a location;
+Ordering public participation by audio or video broadcast;